compsecmonkey/Reading-List/README.md

 ### Currently On Deck

 * The Spy and the Traitor: The Greatest Espionage Story of the Cold War :heavy_minus_sign: Ben Macintyre
+* Good Authority: How to Become the Leader Your Team Is Waiting For :heavy_minus_sign:

 ### Table of Contents